nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 What I want to talk about in this post is a proposal (or proto-proposal) for bridging those two worlds in Rust.
 I'm going to focus on data layout in this post.
-In a future post, I will tackle the question of virtual methods (spoiler alert: they can be viewed as a special case of [specialization]).
+I'll defer virtual methods for another post (or perhaps an RFC). *Spoiler alert:* they can be viewed as a special case of [specialization].

 [specialization]: https://github.com/rust-lang/rfcs/pull/1210